owlike/genson/website/Documentation/UserGuide.md

 This is a valuable feature in real life applications, like web applications or web services, where a client is writing/reading data through the network.
 The network is the most common bottleneck, paralleling the work while data is being transferred increases the throughput.

+Genson databinding uses the streaming API, but you can also directly use it without the databinding layer in case where you really need something extremely fast, **in most cases you don't as it is already very efficient**.

 The main classes of the Streaming API are ObjectWriter and ObjectReader, they are internally used by Genson to write/read JSON data.
 When implementing your own Converters to achieve custom serialization/deserialization, you will use this low level API.